 Give Your Youngsters A New Picnic Table To Enjoy

 Then we have the teenagers, who will arguably be the toughest group of children to keep entertained.
 They won’t like being told what to do and not being able to see their friends.
 They will have also outgrown all the jigsaw puzzles and board games you used to enjoy playing as a family.
 Fortunately, living in the digital age means they will still be able to keep in contact with their friends, arranging group video chats and uploading material to YouTube.

 However, again, they should not be cooped up indoors all hours God sends.
 If you have a garden, get them outside in the fresh air.
 A new kids picnic bench from MG Timber will provide them with something comfortable to sit on while they Snapchat and post their pictures of isolation on Instagram.
 Not only will they be thrilled with the new wooden garden bench, it will also make them the envy of their friends.

 Of course, this is the perfect moment in time for a sustained lockdown.
 We have access to hundreds of TV channels, Hollywood movies on demand, Netflix, Amazon Prime, iPlayer, YouTube and several social media platforms that can engage, entertain and educate.

-If you would like to give your children a safe place to learn or relax during the lockdown, speak to a member of our team today on 07899306359 and explore our wide range of garden furniture options.
+If you would like to give your children a safe place to learn or relax during the lockdown, speak to a member of our team today at 01902 928663 and explore our wide range of garden furniture options.